 - This course meets the General Education requirement for Arts/Humanities and Diversity.

 - VI.
 Catalog Course Description

-- This course is a historical survey of the art, literature, music, philosophy, science, technology, and religion of the Western World from the Age of Nationalism (1880 C.E.) to the present.
+- This course is a historical survey of the art, literature, music, philosophy, science, technology, and religion of the Western World in a global context from the Age of Nationalism (1880 C.E.) to the present.
 Students explore the major themes and ideas at the heart of the Western cultural tradition.